databrickslabs/dlt-meta/demo/README.md

     ```
     ![acfs.png](../docs/static/images/acfs.png)

-# DLT Sink Demo
+# Lakeflow Declarative Pipelines Sink Demo
   - This demo will perform following steps
     - Showcase onboarding process for dlt writing to external sink pattern
     - Run onboarding for the bronze iot events.
     - Publish test events to kafka topic
-    - Run Bronze DLT which will read from kafka source topic and write to
+    - Run Bronze Lakeflow Declarative Pipelines which will read from kafka source topic and write to
         - events delta table into uc
         - create quarantine table as per data quality expectations
         - writes to external kafka topics